 After review of the architecture applicants, faculty will rank up to four candidates for each GSI position.
 In addition to selecting their top applicants, faculty can list those applicants whose qualifications are not sufficient to serve as a GSI in the course.

 In both programs the chair will be responsible for matching faculty and student preferences for final GSI assignments.

-We estimate that all positions will be filled, and the applicants notified by June 5, 2017.
 The percentage of effort for each position is detailed in the posting.
 Should enrollment warrant, and the GSI agree, an increase in percentage is possible.
 GSI and Faculty should check in regularly to ensure that the outline on the fraction calculation accurately reflects the effort.
 Unsuccessful applications will be retained for consideration in the event that there are last minute openings for available positions.
 In the event that an Employee does not receive his or her preferred assignment, he or she can request a written explanation or an in-person interview with the hiring agent(s) to be scheduled at a mutually agreed upon time.